dd9jn/rfc4880bis/crypto-refresh.md

 ### Hash Algorithms

-OpenPGP specifies a number of hash algorithms.
-To register a new hash algorithm for use with OpenPGP, it needs to registered in {{hash-registry}}.
-If the new hash algorithm is also to be used with RSA signing schemes, it must also have an entry in {{emsa-hash-oids}}.
+When registering a new hash algorithm (in {{hash-registry}}), if the algorithm is also to be used with RSA signing schemes, it must also have an entry in {{emsa-hash-oids}}.

 # Packet Composition {#packet-composition}